Surgery for Retinoblastoma

 Children with retinoblastomas that require enucleation typically have no chance of regaining useful vision in the affected eye, as removal of the eyeball means that there is no further chance of vision from that eye.
 Surgery to remove an eye can affect the growth of bone and other tissue that surround the eye socket, which can create a mild sunken eye appearance.

-NYU Langone eye cancer specialists work with support staff to help your family adjust to the physical and emotional effects of surgery for retinoblastoma.
+Our eye cancer specialists work with support staff to help your family adjust to the physical and emotional effects of surgery for retinoblastoma.